Heesel/Heesel/README.md

 Hello 👋, My name is Hessel!
 I am a 20 year old web developer from The Netherlands that loves to make websites with laravel/php, Vue, Nuxt & tailwindcss.
+I also like to make discord bots using discord js.

 Since 2018 I started learning php and laravel.
 In 2021 is started learning Tailwindcss and Vue.js My goal with making websites is to help other people out with something they want to achieve